Home phone and landline

 Should you combine your broadband, phone and TV into a single deal?
 Well, it could certainly simplify your bills.
 You may get extra perks too.
 You’ll need to think about how many channels you want, and which ones.
 Is it worth paying for movie and sports channels, for example?

-Here are a few pointers to help you save money on your landline deal:
+If you just want a landline phone, here are a few pointers that could help you save money on your landline deal:

-- Check your phone bill – this will give you an idea of your calling habits and usage, to help you find the right deal for you.
-For example, if you make a lot of weekend calls or international calls, look for a package that includes those for free.
+• Check your phone bill – this will give you an idea of your calling habits and usage, to help you find the right landline deal for you.
+For example, if you make a lot of weekend or international calls, look for a package that includes those for free.

 What our expert says...